rsyncOSX/RsyncUIdocs/content/post/Built.md

 ## Model for RsyncUI

+### macOS Sonoma

+For macOS Sonoma the new `Observable` macro introduces a few changes to the code.

 Data for tasks are read from store and made avaliable for all the views by an Environment property.
-The [RsyncUIApp](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIApp.swift) is the main entrance point for RsyncUI.
-After the app is initialized and started it opens the [main navigation view (RsyncUIView)](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIView.swift) and read tasks for the default profile or other profile when selected.
-Data about [tasks (RsyncUIconfigurations)](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Data/RsyncUIconfigurations.swift) is made avaliable for all views by the `.environmentObject` property.
+The [RsyncUIApp](https://github.com/rsyncOSX/RsyncUI/blob/version-1.7.0-macos-sonoma/RsyncUI/Main/RsyncUIApp.swift) is the main entrance point for RsyncUI.
+After the app is initialized and started it opens the [main navigation view](https://github.com/rsyncOSX/RsyncUI/blob/version-1.7.0-macos-sonoma/RsyncUI/Main/RsyncUIView.swift) and read tasks for the default profile or other profile when selected.
+Data about [tasks](https://github.com/rsyncOSX/RsyncUI/blob/version-1.7.0-macos-sonoma/RsyncUI/Model/Data/RsyncUIconfigurations.swift) is made avaliable for all views by the `.environment` property.

-The data about tasks is read into a object of reference type which conforms to `ObservableObject`.
-Any changes to the model is published and the subscriber will be notified.
-This is an asynchron publish and subscribe feature which is enabled by the declarative library Combine which is a important part of SwiftUI.

-Data about logs are only read from store when needed.
-After operation on logs the memory is automatically released.
-The [SidebarLogsView](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Views/Sidebar/SidebarLogsView.swift) takes care of reading data for logs when the user select viewing logs.

-Data used within RsyncUI views are either an `EnvironmentObject` or a `StateObject`, which both are reference types which conforms to `ObservableObject`.
-Data is read only within a SwiftUI view.
-The only way to change data within RsyncUI , e.g. add or delete, is to make the reference to the data avaliable for a Swift object of reference type.
-This object takes care of any changes.
+### macOS Monterey and macOS Ventura

+Data for tasks are read from store and made avaliable for all the views by an Environment property.
+The [RsyncUIApp](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIApp.swift) is the main entrance point.
+After the app is initialized and started it opens the [main navigation view](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIView.swift) and read tasks for the default profile or other profile when selected.
+Data about [tasks](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Data/RsyncUIconfigurations.swift) is made avaliable for all views by the `.environmentObject` property.

-Any synchronize task is executed asynchron.
+All synchronize tasks are executed asynchron.
 [The process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift), which is responsible for executing the external rsync tasks, is listening for termination of the external process.
 Here is an [example of one class](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Execution/ExecuteMultipleTasks/ExecuteMultipleTasks.swift) which does the real update on data is created within [this SwiftUI view](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Views/Tasks/ExecuteEstimatedTasksView.swift).

 A `StateObject` which is created when a SwiftUI view is created, is updated as progress of task.
 The update causes the `StateObject` to publish a change message which again trigger an action like all tasks are completed, saved to store and a new of data from store is requiered.